otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-filtering-sorting-and-pagination.md

 ### Institution Controller

-In the `controllers` directory, open the `institution.mjs` file and update the `getInstitutions` function to include pagination based on the specified page size and page number.
+In the `controllers` directory, open the `institution.js` file and update the `getInstitutions` function to include pagination based on the specified page size and page number.

 ```js
 const getInstitutions = async (req, res) => {